 Look for Opportunities to Walk

-Thirty minutes of activity accumulates quickly when you seek out opportunities, such as taking the stairs, parking far away or doing yard work.
+Thirty minutes of activity can accumulate quickly when you seek out opportunities, such as taking the stairs, parking farther away from your destination or doing yard work.

 Find a Nutrition Expert